-- Members: Committee members, key roles and responsibilities for the committee chair and project lead, and additional project planning needs, such as required expertise or capacity not available through the CFRC members and CWRP project budget. - Audience: As discussed above, identifying the intended audiences will help inform who should read the plan and how to appropriately draft content for each target audience. - Goals: It is important to establish the goals of the CWRP based on the seven FireSmart disciplines.
+- Members: Committee members, key roles and responsibilities for the committee chair and project lead, and additional project planning needs, such as required expertise or capacity not available through the CFRC members and CWRP project budget. - Audience and Key Stakeholders: As discussed above, identifying the intended audiences will help inform who should read the plan and how to appropriately draft content for each target audience. - Roles and Responsibilities: It is important to define roles and responsibilities of the CWRP development team/Steering Committee at the outset. - Goals: It is important to establish the goals of the CWRP based on the seven FireSmart disciplines.
 If the plan is an update, review previous goals to ensure they align with the new CWRP guidance.
 If the plan is new, conduct a CFRC discussion to establish what long-term outcomes are desired by development and implementation of the CWRP. - Scope: Community or communities that the CWRP planning process will encompass, and the scale(s) at which planning will occur.
 Note any opportunities or limitations associated with these scales, such as the desired level of action.
-The scoping process should also include discussions with the BCWS to coordinate Crown Land WRR activities. - Considerations: Identify other community considerations that could affect the success of this plan.
-For example, note whether there will be concurrent community priorities that could distract from the development of the CWRP and any steps to address these potential challenges. - Plans: Identify a list of key plans that will need to be reviewed during the initial development phase, including other CWRPs, and the local Emergency Management Plan (see Relationship to Other Plans in Part 2) for more information.
+If the geographic scope of the CWRP is considering the inclusion of Crown Land, BC Wildfire Service and Land Managers (i.e., local MOF natural resource district WRR staff) must be engaged.
+This ensures limiting redundancy in planning initiatives and integration of subject matter expertise. - Considerations: Identify other community considerations that could affect the success of this plan.
+For example, note whether there will be concurrent community priorities that could distract from the development of the CWRP and any steps to address these potential challenges.

-• Schedule: Create a project management framework, including critical milestones, such as the intended timeframe for development, number of committee meetings and public workshops.
+- Plans: Identify a list of key plans that will need to be reviewed during the initial development phase, including other CWRPs, and the local Emergency Management Plan (see Relationship to Other Plans in Part 3) for more information. - Schedule: Create a project management framework, including critical milestones, such as the intended timeframe for development, number of committee meetings and public workshops.
 Typical project phases for a CWRP include: 1) Kick-off (scoping and outline); 2) Research (information gathering and data collection); 3) Document Drafting (content development); 4) Public Review (feedback and input); 5) Final Plan (editing and approval).